-At the start of the year, CAST welcomed artist Yael Roberts for a two-month residency in Studio 15.
+At the start of the year, CAST welcomed artist Yael Roberts for a one-month residency in Studio 15.
 She has since written the following report, reflecting on her experiences during her time in Cornwall.

 In January-February 2024 I spent a month in residency in Studio 15 at CAST.
-The residency was funded by a DYCP grant from Arts Council England which also afforded me a month in Mexico in 2023.
+The residency was funded by a DYCP grant from Arts Council England, which also afforded me a month in Mexico in 2023.
 I wanted to dive deeper into the roots of my practice.
 Knowing how connected I felt to Cornwall (I was also artist-in-residence at Fish Factory Arts in Penryn back in 2021 and have been returning regularly to Cornwall ever since), I was curious what treasures this special place held for me this time around.
 My time at CAST felt a bit like coming home, to a place I had met a few times before and could steadily get to know again.
 The month felt like a kind of dream, dreaming in the studio, dreaming the work, being in and of the work in a symbiotic way I hadn’t experienced before.
 I try to recount that dream here, in images and words.

 The Friday I arrived in Helston was a rare sunny day, the town spread out beneath me as I hauled the small electric bike I had borrowed from my housemate up Penrose Road, laden with printmaking inks I hadn’t been able to ship via Parcelforce.
 A host of materials that I had managed to send in advance awaited me and I was eager to get stuck in.
 I’d spent weeks preparing for the residency: measuring, planning, making lists, and bracing myself for this month of solitude.
 I sat in the high-ceilinged CAST Café, looking out into the distance and the Helston churchyard complete with a striking pine tree that seemed to haunt my time in the town.
 It watched over me from a distance, sometimes moving slightly in the wind, but mostly unwavering.
 I finished my coffee and went upstairs to unpack.